generalized-intelligence/GAAS/demo/case_study_1/readme.md

 ## What is AirSim?

 [AirSim](https://github.com/microsoft/AirSim) is an open-source simulator for drones, cars and more, built on Unreal Engine and developed by Microsoft.
-Comparing to Gazebo, AirSim has a more realistic simulated environment.
+Compared to Gazebo, AirSim has a more realistic simulated environment.
 AirSim supports PX4 based Hardware-In-The-Loop (HITL) and Software-In-The-Loop (SITL)。

-> Like all Unreal project, AirSim projects can be packaged.
+> Like all Unreal projects, AirSim projects can be packaged.
 However, I do not recommend you to do so under Ubuntu.
 Using PX4 SITL in AirSim under Ubuntu can cause the program to crash.
 We are working on fixing related issues.

 > Also, Unreal needs around 69GB hard disk space with relatively high computational resources.
 If you do not want to install such a heavy software on your computer, you may choose to do the simulation in Gazebo.
 The configuration for Gazebo is way easier.